 Connect to a Windows virtual machine using Azure Bastion

-- Reader role on the virtual machine
+- Reader role on the virtual machine.

-- Reader role on the NIC with private IP of the virtual machine
+- Reader role on the NIC with private IP of the virtual machine.

-- Reader role on the Azure Bastion resource
+- Reader role on the Azure Bastion resource.

 Ports: To connect to the Windows VM, you must have the following ports open on your Windows VM:

 - Inbound ports: RDP (3389)

-After you click Bastion, a side bar appears that has three tabs – RDP, SSH, and Bastion.
-If Bastion was provisioned for the virtual network, the Bastion tab is active by default.
-If you didn't provision Bastion for the virtual network, you can click the link to configure Bastion.
-For configuration instructions, see Configure Bastion.
+After you select Bastion from the dropdown, a side bar appears that has three tabs: RDP, SSH, and Bastion.
+Because Bastion was provisioned for the virtual network, the Bastion tab is active by default.
+Select Use Bastion.

 The RDP connection to this virtual machine via Bastion will open directly in the Azure portal (over HTML5) using port 443 and the Bastion service.

-Read the Bastion FAQ
+Read the Bastion FAQ.